MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 -   Uses the standard publically available Microsoft Azure Blob Storage which eliminates the extra maintenance overhead of VMs hosted in a public cloud.

--   Same Microsoft Azure Storage Account can be used for multiple clusters \(one blob file per cluster; cluster unique id used as blob file name\).
+-   Same Microsoft Azure Storage Account can be used for multiple clusters (one blob file per cluster; cluster unique id used as blob file name).

--   Provides a very low on\-going cost to the Storage Account \(very small data written per blob file, blob file updated only once when cluster nodes’ state changes\).
+-   Provides a very low on-going cost to the Storage Account (very small data written per blob file, blob file updated only once when cluster nodes’ state changes).

 For more information, see   [Deploy a Cloud Witness For a Failover Cluster](Deploy-a-Cloud-Witness-for-a-Failover-Cluster.md).

 **What works differently?**

 This capability is new in Windows Server 2016 Technical Preview.

 ## <a name="BKMK_VMs"></a>Virtual Machine Resiliency
-**Compute Resiliency**Windows Server 2016 Technical Preview includes increased virtual machines compute resiliency to help reduce intra\-cluster communication issues in your compute cluster as follows: .
+**Compute Resiliency**Windows Server 2016 Technical Preview includes increased virtual machines compute resiliency to help reduce intra-cluster communication issues in your compute cluster as follows: .

 -   **Resiliency options  available for virtual machines:**  You can now configure virtual machine resiliency options that define behavior of the virtual machines during transient failures: